James4Ever0/notes/aldente windows & linux alternative.md

 Sometimes tp-smapi from `apt` will not install and you need to fetch the [source]() and compile yourself.
 Activate the plugin by `sudo modprobe tp_smapi`

 Run `sudo systemctl start tlp` to initiate service.
-Run `sudo tlp- ` to check status.
+Run `sudo tlp-stat -s` to check status.

 ## Windows